krispyarena/bwayproject/README.md

 ## Features

-- **User Authentication**: Secure login and registration.
+- **User Authentication**: Secure login and registration
-- **CRUD Operations**: Manage data with Create, Read, Update, and Delete functionalities.
+- **CRUD Operations**: Manage data with Create, Read, Update, and Delete functionalities
-- **Responsive Design**: Optimized for various devices.
+- **Responsive Design**: Optimized for various devices
-- **Database Integration**: Utilizes SQL, hibernate for efficient data management.
+- **Database Integration**: Utilizes SQL, hibernate for efficient data management
+- **Spring Boot Integration**: Leverages Spring Boot for easy setup and configuration
 - **Logging**: Keeping logs of the application using LOG4J -**reCAPTCHA Integration**: Integrated with Google for reCAPTCHA to distinguish between human and automated access